YellowRoseCx/exif_date_from_filename/README.md

 ```

 Because this command can take longer, exif_from_filename will print the folders that contain actual changes at the end of the run.

+## Contributing

+Feel free to open a PR.
+Especially welcome are PRs to support (non-niche) filenames per Default in the config.yml